Flowerowl/flowerowl.github.io/_posts/2014-02-06-%e3%80%90python%e3%80%91good-logging-practice-in-python.md

   </p>

   <p>
-    In most cases, you don’t want to read too much details in the log file.
+    In most cases, you don't want to read too much details in the log file.
 Therefore, debug level is only enabled when you are debugging.
 I use debug level only for detail debugging information, especially when the data is big or the frequency is high, such as records of algorithm internal state changes in a for-loop.
   </p>

   <div class="highlight">